biocorecrg/advanced_linux_2019/regex.md

 chr19
 ```

-Another useful regular expression is **^** and **$** that indicates that the patters has to be placed at the beginning or the end of the string.
+Another useful regular expression is **^** and **$** that indicates that the pattern has to be found at the beginning or the end of the string.
 Also **awk** is able to use regular expressions, this will make the search more accurate since you can decide which column to scan.

 ```{bash}
 awk -F"\t" '{if ($2~"^MCELDI") print}' proteins.tab